 Frequently asked questions

-The online degree options are available to students everywhere.
-While online students benefit from the UW’s location, students do not need to be in Seattle to experience these benefits.
+No, the online degree options are available to students everywhere.
+While online students benefit from the UW’s location, students do not need to be in Seattle to earn their degree.

 Any online student in any track can work while taking the program if they are enrolled part time.
 We do not recommend students take any of the program tracks full time if also working full time.
 The program requires you to attend synchronous sessions (one and a half hours a week per course) held 5:30 p.m. to 7 p.m.
 PT on weekdays.